Understanding the Cross-Channel Impact Graph insights

 For example:

-- If TV Spend has a 9% impact on TikTok Ads Spend, increasing your TV ad budget could make TikTok ads more effective by 9%.
+• If TV Spend has a 9% impact on TikTok Ads Spend, increasing your TV ad budget could positively impact TikTok ads by 9%.

-- If Radio Spend shows a -10% impact on Google Ads Spend, high investment in radio might reduce the effectiveness of Google ads by 10%.
+• If Radio Spend indicates a -10% impact on Google Ads Spend, this suggests that increasing investment in radio could negatively affect the performance of Google Ads by 10%.
+As a result, it may be beneficial to reevaluate and adjust your advertising strategy to mitigate this conflict.

 Example Use Cases